Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/items/basic_items.md

 a custom class for your item.
 In this case i just used the vanilla `Item` class

-The `Properties` obejct contains some information about the item like which `ItemGroup` (Crative Tab) it belongs to or how many of them can be in a stack.
+The `Properties` object contains some information about the item like which `ItemGroup` (Crative Tab) it belongs to or how many of them can be in a stack.
 Those values can be set using the methods of the `Properties` object